MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days.md

 ## Schedule

 Our event team is hard at work setting up the schedule of sessions for you.

 At a high level, the event will start on Thursday, May 21st at 9am Pacific Daylight Time.

 When the schedule gets finalized, we will post it here.
 Please check back for updates.

 ---

 ## Frequently Asked Questions
 This section will be updated frequently as we get more questions from you!

-**Q** - Can I participate without a VR Headset
+**Q** - Can I participate without a VR Headset?
 **A** - Absolutely.
 While we feel the event will be best experienced with a VR Headset, we want to be inclusive of people who can't join us in that format.
-Altspace has a PC client that can be used to join the event.
+Altspace has a PC client that can be used to join the event. ***Altspace does not currently have a client that works on the Mac platform***.

+**Q** - How do I join the 2D experience?
+**A** - From a PC you have the option to [download the Altspace Client](https://altvr.com/get-altspacevr/) via the Windows Store or Steam.
+After downloading the client, you will need to create an account, and log in.
+Info on how to navigate within the 2D experience can be found [here](https://help.altvr.com/hc/en-us/articles/115003528373-How-do-I-control-my-avatar-with-Mouse-Keyboard-).

 **Q** - Who should attend Mixed Reality Dev Days
 **A** - This event is inclusive of everyone who works or plays in the Mixed Reality space.
 While most of the content is going to be developer focused, we also know that there is interesting content for a wide variety of roles beyond developers.
 Please remember to check the schedule for updates to see the kind of content we will be providing.